The-Magicians-Code/TensorRT-TF1-TF2-PyTorch/README.md

 I surfed the internet, went through all of the broken-ass nonexistent fragments of things engineers call documentation and all sorts of porn.
 I've seen things that even I didn't know existed.

 **And this is what I came up with**:
-Since the makers of TensorFlow thought that backward compatibility is nonessential, I created two separate folders with necessary scripts that assist you in taking a Keras or native TensorFlow model and converting it to a TensorRT engine which in turn can be used to run inference better, faster and more reliably than the great-wall-of-mexico-guy gets to run again for president.
+Since the makers of TensorFlow thought that backward compatibility is nonessential, I created two separate folders with necessary scripts that assist you in taking a [Keras][3] or native [TensorFlow][4] model and converting it to a [TensorRT][2] engine which in turn can be used to run inference better, faster and more reliably than the great-wall-of-mexico-guy gets to run again for president.

-As for PyTorch, I'm amazed by their user friendliness, something which cannot be said about Lizard man, who owns them, but who cares?
+As for [PyTorch][5], I'm amazed by their user friendliness, something which cannot be said about Lizard man, who owns them, but who cares?
 As long as I don't have to create an account to use it, I'm fine.

 Folders have simple names, **pytorch** is meant for **PyTorch** scripts, **TF** for **Tensorflow** scripts, notice the different versions once you figure out how to count to two.